facebook/react-native/docs/IntegrationWithExistingApps.md

 ### Test your integration

 You have now done all the basic steps to integrate React Native with your current application.
-Now we will start the React Native packager to build the `index.android.bundle` package and the server running on localhost to serve it.
+Now we will start the React Native packager to build the `index.bundle` package and the server running on localhost to serve it.

 ##### 1. Run the packager